o3de/sig-ui-ux/OfficeHour/README.md

 * Brainstorm ideas or solutions to a user problem or feature.
 * Submit user research or UX design requests.
 * Not sure if you need UI/UX office hours?
 Feel free to [reach out to UI/UX SIG on Discord](https://discord.gg/tvYZUKJK)!
-    * It’s better to have the chance to **power up your project* you’re working on, than skip the opportunity to**.
+    * It’s better to have the chance to **power up your project* you’re working on, than skip the opportunity to.
     * UI/UX SIG can normally be involved during start, middle, and end of projects

 **What to bring to the office hour:**